-From Vrije Universiteit Brussel (VUB), UZ Brussel, KidZ Health Castle, Brussels, Belgium, the †Department of Paediatrics, Faculty of Medicine and University Hospital Cologne, University of Cologne, Cologne, Germany, the ‡Department of Clinical Sciences, Pediatrics, Umeå University, Umeå, Sweden, the §Department of Medical and Surgical Science, University of Foggia, Foggia, Italy, the || Neonatal Intensive Care Unit, Necker-Enfants Malades Hospital, Paris University, Paris, France, the ¶CNRC, Department of Pediatrics, Baylor College of Medicine, Houston, TX, the #Department of Pediatrics, "Victor Babes" University of Medicine and Pharmacy, Timisoara, Romania, the Gastroenterology and Hepatology & Instituto de Investigacion Sanitaria, La Fe University Hospital, Valencia, Spain, the ††Institute of Gastroenterology, Nutrition and Liver Diseases, Schneider Children's Medical Center, Lea and Arieh Pickel Chair for Pediatric Research, Sackler Faculty of Medicine, Tel-Aviv University, Tel-Aviv, Israel, the ‡‡Department of Paediatrics, The Medical University of Warsaw, Warsaw, Poland, the §§Gastroenterology, Hepatology and Liver Transplant, Queensland Children's Hospital, Brisbane, Australia, the IIISchool of Medicine, University of Queensland, Brisbane, Australia, the ¶¶Woolworths Centre for Child Nutrition Research, Queensland University of Technology, Brisbane, Australia,
+From \Vrije Universiteit Brussel (VUB), UZ Brussel, KidZ Health Castle, Brussels, Belgium, the †Department of Paediatrics, Faculty of Medicine and University Hospital Cologne, University of Cologne, Cologne, Germany, the ‡Department of Clinical Sciences, Pediatrics, Umeå University, Umeå, Sweden, the §Department of Medical and Surgical Science, University of Foggia, Foggia, Italy, the ||Neonatal Intensive Care Unit, Necker-Enfants Malades Hospital, Paris University, Paris, France, the ¶CNRC, Department of Pediatrics, Baylor College of Medicine, Houston, TX, the #Department of Pediatrics, "Victor Babes" University of Medicine and Pharmacy, Timisoara, Romania, the \\Gastroenterology and Hepatology & Instituto de Investigacion Sanitaria, La Fe University Hospital, Valencia, Spain, the ††Institute of Gastroenterology, Nutrition and Liver Diseases, Schneider Children's Medical Center, Lea and Arieh Pickel Chair for Pediatric Research, Sackler Faculty of Medicine, Tel-Aviv University, Tel-Aviv, Israel, the 1Department of Paediatrics, The Medical University of Warsaw, Warsaw, Poland, the §§Gastroenterology, Hepatology and Liver Transplant, Queensland Children's Hospital, Brisbane, Australia, the IIISchool of Medicine, University of Queensland, Brisbane, Australia, the ¶Woolworths Centre for Child Nutrition Research, Queensland University of Technology, Brisbane, Australia, testinal manifestations.
+All systematic reviews and meta-analyses regarding prevalence, pathophysiology, symptoms, and diagnosis of CMA published after the previous ESPGHAN document were considered.
+Medline was searched from inception until May 2022 for topics that were not covered in the previous document.
+After reaching consensus on the manuscript, statements were formulated and voted on each of them with a score between

-##UCL Great Ormond Street Institute of Child Health, London, UK, the Department of Paediatric Medicine, Division of Paediatric and Adolescent Medicine, Oslo University Hospital, Oslo, Norway, and the †††Department of Paediatrics, Vittore Buzzi Children's Hospital, University of Milan, Milan, Italy.
+##UCL Great Ormond Street Institute of Child Health.
+London.
+UK. the \\\Department of Paediatric Medicine, Division of Paediatric and Adolescent Medicine, Oslo University Hospital, Oslo, Norway, and the †††Department of Paediatrics, Vittore Buzzi Children's Hospital, University of Milan, Milan, Italy.

-Address correspondence and reprint requests to Yvan Vandenplas, MD, PhD, Vrije Universiteit Brussel (VUB), UZ Brussel, KidZ Health Castle, Brussels 1090, Belgium (e-mail: yvan.vandenplas@uzbrussel.be).

-Profs Domellöf, Indrio, Lapillonne, Pienar, and Verduci are Nutrition Committee members.
+- Address correspondence and reprint requests to Yvan Vandenplas, MD, PhD, Vrije Universiteit Brussel (VUB), UZ Brussel, KidZ Health Castle, Brussels 1090, Belgium (e-mail: yvan.vandenplas@uzbrussel.be). - Profs Domellöf, Indrio, Lapillonne, Pienar, and Verduci are Nutrition Committee members.
 Profs Broekaert, Ribes-Koninckx, and Thomassen are Gastroenterology Committee members.
-Profs Vandenplas, Shamir, Szajewska, Thapar, and West are invited experts.

-Disclaimer: ESPGHAN is not responsible for the practices of physicians and provides guidelines and position papers as indicators of best practice only.
-Diagnosis and treatment is at the discretion of physicians.

-Prof Vandenplas has participated as a clinical investigator, and/or advisory board member, and/or consultant, and/or speaker for Abbott Nutrition, Alba, Arla Foods, Ausnutria, Biogaia, By Heart, CHR Hansen, Danone, ELSE Nutrition, Friesland Campina, Nestlé Health Science, Nestlé Nutrition Institute, Nutricia, Mead Johnson Nutrition, Phathom Pharmaceuticals, Pileje, United Pharmaceuticals (Novalac), Yakult, and 0 and 9.
-A score of ≥6 was arbitrarily considered as agreement.
+Profs Vandenplas, Shamir, Szaiewska.
+Thanar and West are invited experts - Disclaimer: ESPGHAN is not responsible for the practices of physicians and provides guidelines and position papers as indicators of best practice only.
+Diagnosis and treatment is at the discretion of physicians. - Prof Vandenplas has participated as a clinical investigator, and/or advisory board member, and/or consultant, and/or speaker for Abbott Nutrition, Alba, Arla Foods, Ausnutria, Biogaia, By Heart, CHR Hansen, Danone, ELSE Nutrition, Friesland Campina, Nestlé Health Science, Nestlé Nutrition Institute, Nutricia, Mead Johnson Nutrition, Phathom Pharmaceuticals, Pileje, United Pharmaceuticals (Novalac), Yakult, and

+0 and 9.
+A score of $\geq 6$ was arbitrarily considered as agreement.
 Available evidence on the role of dietary practice in the prevention, diagnosis, and management of CMA was updated and recommendations formulated.
 CMA in exclusively breastfed infants exists, but is uncommon and suffers from over-diagnosis.
 CMA is also over-diagnosed in formula and mixed fed infants.
 Changes in stool characteristics, feeding aversion, or occasional spots of blood in stool are common and in general should not be considered as diagnostic of CMA, irrespective of preceding consumption of cow's milk.
 Over-diagnosis of CMA occurs much more frequently than under-diagnosis; both have potentially harmful consequences.
 Therefore, the necessity of a challenge test after a short diagnostic elimination diet of 2-4 weeks is recommended as the cornerstone of the diagnosis.
 This position paper contains sections on nutrition, growth, cost, and quality of life.